dutchconnectomelab/pcs-toolbox/README.md

 ### The PCS-Toolbox supports the following atlas parcellation schemes:
-- `aparc` (Desikan-Killiany atlas with 82 regions total, including cortical and subcortical structures)
+- `aparc` (Desikan-Killiany atlas with 68 cortical regions)

-Two different resolutions of the ‘Lausanne’ atlas, derived from the Desikan-Killiany atlas, to provide more fine-grained parcellations of the cortex;
+Two different resolutions of the Desikan-Killiany atlas, to provide more fine-grained parcellations of the cortex:
 - `lausanne120` (114 regions)
 - `lausanne250` (219 regions)

 ### Output PCS Scores:
 The calculate_PCS function returns an array of PCS scores, one for each subject in the input data.
-Higher PCS scores indicate a stronger presence of connectivity patterns associated with the specified disorder.
+Higher PCS indicate a stronger presence of connectivity patterns associated with the specified disorder.
 Importantly, scores are relative measures and should be interpreted in comparison to a control group or normative data.

 ### Troubleshooting:
 Ensure all file paths are correct and required data files exist.
-Check that the dimensions of your connectivity data match the CSS files (same atlas).
 If you encounter an error message starting with "An error occurred when loading the data:", check your file paths and data formats.
+Check that the dimensions of your connectivity data (cnn) match the CSS files (same atlas).
 Additionally, we advise using CSS with global mean signal correction if the provided cnn also uses this preprocessing method.

 ### Citing the PCS-Toolbox:
 If you use the PCS-Toolbox in your research, please cite: